arunsarat/bank-marketing/README.md

 <img width="711" alt="image" src="https://github.com/user-attachments/assets/c0fe5571-d00c-4950-b12f-bac945792330">

 ### Distribution of Target
 This section identifies the distribution of consumers with respect to their final acceptance to subscribe for term deposit.
-We use this distribution as an input while selecting training and test data set because training and test data distribution should represent target value distribution
+We use this distribution as an input while selecting training and test data set because training and test data distribution should represent target value distribution.

 <img width="814" alt="image" src="https://github.com/user-attachments/assets/bdb9ebfc-0b4d-4d66-b40d-c56a85b507fa">

 ## Stage-2: Data Preparation